Huzaifa0007/Sales-Performance-Analysis-Dashboard-Power-BI-Project-/README.md

   <li>Open it in Power BI Desktop.</li>
   <li>Use the slicers to filter by year or month and see how performance changes over time.</li>
 </ol>

+<h3>A Few Notes</h3>
+<p>This is meant for learning and sharing—not for real-world business use.
+Data credit goes to the original Kaggle contributors.</p>